Introduction to If Statement in Python

 Conclusion – If Statement in Python

-In general, the “if ” statement in python is used when there is a need to decide which statement or operation needs to be executed and which statements or operations needed to skip before execution.
+In general, the “if ” statement in python is used when there is a need to decide which statement or operation needs to be executed and which statements or operations need to be skipped before execution.
 The execution works on a true or false logic.
 All mathematical and logical operators can be used in python “if” statements.

 Recommended Articles